Skip to content

 Simulate your app

-The badge simulator simulates all apps in the sim/apps/ folder To test your app, place your app's python file into the sim/apps/ folder:
+The local badge simulator simulates all apps in the sim/apps/ folder.
+To test your app, place your app's python file into the sim/apps/ folder:

 1. Create a folder for your app, for example MyApp.